sympy/sympy/doc/src/guides/solving/solve-numerically.md

-# Solve a system of equations numerically
+# Solve one or a system of equations numerically

 Use SymPy to numerically solve a system of one or more equations.
 For example, numerically solving $\cos(x) = x $ returns $ x \approx 0.739085133215161$.

+Solving numerically is useful if:
+- You only need a numeric solution, not a symbolic one
+- A closed-form solution is not available or is overly complicated

+{func}`~.solve` and {func}`~.solveset` will not try to find a numeric solution, only a mathematically exact symbolic solution.
+So if you want a numeric solution, use {func}`~.nsolve`.

 Alternatives to consider:
 - [NumPy](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html?highlight=solve#numpy.linalg.solve)
 and
 [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.solve.html#scipy.linalg.solve)
 can each solve a system of linear scalar equations
-- To solve an underdetermined system of linear equations, convert them to matrices and solve using [`gauss_jordan_solve`](gauss_jordan_solve).

 Here is a simple example of numerically solving one equation: